First Time Renting or Buying

 Watch out for the Rules!

-Before committing to residence (especially if buying a trailer) make sure you get a copy of the resort rules and even take the trouble to (at least) phone the resort office to discuss arrangements and clarify rules of residence.
+Before committing to residence (especially if buying a unit) make sure you get a copy of the resort rules and even take the trouble to (at least) phone the resort office to discuss arrangements and clarify rules of residence.

 Rules are important and you should want the resort to have them.
 But within reason.